Saguaro: An Edge Computing-Enabled Hierarchical Permissioned Blockchain: Experimental Evaluation

-In the third set of experiments, the impact of network distance on the performance of \sys is measured.
-We compare the setting where all nodes are placed in a single AWS region with the setting where domains are distributed over seven different AWS regions, i.e., California ({\em CA}), Oregon ({\em OR}), Virginia ({\em VA}), Ohio ({\em OH}), Tokyo ({\em TY}), Seoul ({\em SU}), and Hong Kong ({\em HK}) \footnote{The average measured Round-Trip Time (RTT) between every pair of Amazon datacenters can be found at https://www.cloudping.co/grid}.
-In this scenario, each leaf and its corresponding height$-$1 domain are placed in one of the {\em TY}, {\em HK}, {\em VA}, and {\em OH} data-centers, the height$-$2 domains are in {\em SU} and {\em OR} and the root domain is in the {\em CA} region.
-We consider workloads with $90\%$-internal $10\%$-cross-domain transactions (typical settings in partitioned databases \cite{taft2014store}), where two randomly chosen domains are involved in each cross-domain transaction.
-Since the workload includes only $10\%$ cross-domain transactions, we do not perform experiments on optimistic protocol with different percentages of contention as well as injected failures (when the percentage of cross-domain transactions is low, as shown in Section~\ref{sec:expcross}, these parameters do not impact the performance).
-The results are demonstrated in Figures~\ref{fig:distance-c} and \ref{fig:distance-b} for crash-only and Byzantine nodes.
+In the next experiments, the impact of long network distance on the performance of \sys is measured.
+We distribute domains over $7$ far apart AWS regions all around the world, i.e., California ({\em CA}), Oregon ({\em OR}), Virginia ({\em VA}), Ohio ({\em OH}), Tokyo ({\em TY}), Seoul ({\em SU}), and Hong Kong ({\em HK})\footnote{The average measured Round-Trip Time (RTT) between every pair of Amazon data centers can be found at https://www.cloudping.co/grid}.
+In this scenario, each leaf and its corresponding height$-$1 domain is placed in one of the {\em TY}, {\em HK}, {\em VA}, and {\em OH} data-centers, the height$-$2 domains are in {\em SU} and {\em OR} and the root domain is in the {\em CA} region.
+Nodes of the same domain are placed in a single AWS region to simulate the behavior of edge networks, i.e., edge devices (servers) are within a small geographical domain.
+We consider workloads with $90\%$ internal and $10\%$ cross-domain transactions (typical settings in partitioned datastores \cite{taft2014store}) where two randomly chosen domains are involved in each cross-domain transaction.
+Figures~\ref{fig:distance}(a) and \ref{fig:distance}(b) depict the results for crash-only and Byzantine domains.